haacked/haacked.com/_posts/archived/2006-05-04-victimofayahoomessengerphishingattack.aspx.markdown

 ---
 layout: post
-title: "Victim Of A Yahoo Messenger Phishing Attack"
+title: Victim Of A Yahoo Messenger Phishing Attack
 date: 2006-05-04 -0800
 comments: true
 disqus_identifier: 12658
 categories: []
+redirect_from: "/archive/2006/05/03/victimofayahoomessengerphishingattack.aspx/"
 ---

 ![Fish](http://haacked.com/images/fish.jpg) UPDATE:*I am back in
 business.
 I have re-obtained control over my Yahoo account.
 So the IM messages you receive from me are really from me.
 I won’t make this